By Nava Atlas | On | Comments (0)

 The Pulitzer Prize for the Novel for fiction was awarded to Wharton for The Age of Innocence (1921), making her the first woman to achieve this distinction.
 Two years later she also became the first woman ever to receive an honorary doctorate (conferred upon her by Yale University).
 It was the last time she returned to the U.S.

-Her remaining years were spent in France where she died from a stroke in 1937 at the age of seventy five.
+Her remaining years were spent in France.
+She died from a stroke at the age of 75 in 1937.

 More about Edith Wharton on this site